 Do you need to say Good at or Good with in your sentence?
 Which is correct?
-Watch here and learn how to use these natural English expressions.
+Read this post and learn how to use these natural English expressions.
 (Watch the video at the end of this post for English listening practice.)

-With ‘good at’ the verb will be in it’s gerund form. (+ing)
+We use good at with a verb.
+The verb will be in its gerund form. (+ing)

 “My cousin is really good at soccer.
 He has been playing since he was 4 years old.”